rai-project/rai-keygen/README.md

 ### Synopsis

 Creates keys for each user in the students list and emails it to the them.
-The student list must be formated as a CSV file and be of the form `lastname, firstname, username, email, affiliation`.
+The student list must be formated as a CSV file and be of the form `lastname, firstname, username, email, role, affiliation`.
 The config file must be configured with the propper mailing credentials.

 ```
 rai-keygen emailkeys